Last updated on July 8, 2019

 As this is more of a horizontal pattern, it’s a little easier on your ear.
 What’s also great about this pattern is that it prevents you from just running up and down the scale.
 Use the bottom E string as a drone and notice the intervals you’re playing and how they sound against that E note.
 This pattern also makes it more obvious where you can bend to, and there’s a handy b7 below the root on the B string which will help you resolve your phrases.

 If we change just one note in this pattern we get the Dorian Mode.
 Simply swap the b6 for a natural 6 and you have the same concept but a different mode.

 When you practice this pattern, listen to how that one note changes, or lightens, the flavor of the scale.

 The Phrygian Mode is also one note away from the Aeolian Mode, as you can see below.
 We simply change the 2 for a b2.

-Now you know which notes are the interesting ones, you can really home in on them to make them a prominent part of your modal phrasing.
+Now you know which notes the interesting ones are, you can really home in on them to make them a prominent part of your modal phrasing.

 Next up is the Locrian Mode, which is only one note away from the Phrygian Mode above.

 Take full advantage of those semi-tone bends and the b7 to resolve your phrasing with this tricky-to-get-hold-of mode.

 That just leaves us with the two major modes to explore (I won’t bother with the major scale itself): Lydian and Mixolydian.
 Here’s the Lydian pattern, which will get you an instant ‘Steve Vai’ kind of sound, especially when playing horizontally like this.